-- 1. Receipt of fully completed application and Short Environmental Assessment Form plus supporting documentation by Dept. of Community Development Staff.
+- 1. Receipt of fully completed application and Environmental Assessment Form plus supporting documentation by Dept. of Community Development Staff.
 The supporting documentation should include (some items may not be required depending on the scope of the project): - a.
 Accurate property survey - b.
 Site plan - c.
 Architectural drawings with elevations drawn to scale - d.
 Color schemes and paint chips - e.
 Material samples and/or specifications - f.
 Current and/or historic photographs - 2.
 Staff determines if a Certificate of Appropriateness (C. of A.) is required.
 In-kind replacement may not require a C. of A. (see below). - 3.
 If no C. of A. is necessary and the project conforms to all other applicable city requirements, then work may proceed. - 4.
 If a C. of A. is required, then the application is processed and scheduled for consideration by the Syracuse Landmark Preservation Board (SLPB). - 5.
 Required public notice is given. - 6.
 The application is reviewed at a regularly scheduled meeting of the SLPB.
 The applicant is encouraged to attend and to bring along involved persons who are qualified to discuss the project.
 In addition, the applicant may also bring material samples and supporting documentation not included with the original application. - 7.
 The SLPB either approves, approves with conditions, or denies the application. - 8.
 An official Notice of Decision is issued. - 9.
 In the event of denial, the applicant may reapply to the SLPB or appeal to the City Planning Commission.

-Repair and In-Kind Replacement of Significant Historic Features examples of craftsmanship that characterize a property shall be preserved."
+Repair and In-Kind Replacement of Significant Historic Features

+The Secretary of the Interior's Standards for Rehabilitation emphasize that "distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a property shall be preserved."
 And further, "deteriorated historic features shall be repaired rather than replaced (author's emphasis).
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature shall match the old in design, color, texture, and other visual qualities and, where possible, materials.
 Replacement of missing features shall be substantiated by documentary, physical, or pictorial evidence."